smp91/Excel---Adidas-Sales-dashboard-Project/README.md

 # Adidas Sales Dashboard Project - Excel

-Exploratory Data Analysis of Adidas Sales in US using Excel.
+Exploratory Data Analysis of Adidas Sales in the US using Excel.

 - Summarized data by creating Pivot Tables with formulas to analyze trends, patterns, and relationships.